mvolkmann/blog/src/swift/Concurrency.md

 The {% aTargetBlank
 "https://developer.apple.com/documentation/foundation/nsthread",
-class is part of the Apple Foundation framework.
+"NSThread" %} class is part of the Apple Foundation framework.
 It provides another low-level approach to managing concurrency, but is somewhat easier to use than pthreads.
 This class can be accessed from Objective-C instead of C.